jacebenson/cedar/docs/docs/environment-variables.md

 yarn-error.log
 ```

-## Where Does Redwood Load My Environment Variables?
+## Where Does Cedar Load My Environment Variables?

 For all the variables in your `.env` and `.env.defaults` files to make their way to `process.env`, there has to be a call to `dotenv`'s `config` function somewhere.
 So where is it?